How It Helps

 Who Is At Risk For Vitamin B12 Deficiency?

-- Diabetes who take medication Metformin
+- Diabetes who take the medication Metformin

 - Individuals who are heavy drinkers